mricos/bird2vec/config/seriously_readme.md

   5. run ```!cp /content/gdrive/My\ Drive/train_dir_name /content/train_dir_name```
   6. Rerun notebook to resume training.

 Do not forget to change the path in the training command.
+Also, if you are using Tensorboard to monitor, you will need to change the path in the tensorboard command as well.